SaysKez/ixd-notes/ixd104notes.md

 -   Create your own set of travel icons (car, train, suitcase, boat, compass, etc) depending on your app.

 -   City Illustration (weeks 3+4).
 Don't worry about being perfect, focus on figuring out how it is made.
+-   Illustration style needs to match icons for app

--   Travel app (week 5+6)
+-   Travel app (week 5+6) (3 screens minimum.
+Home, pick a City, Detail of City)

 ####Tasks:
 -   Mind map travel app.
 Start with word Travel or City
 -   **Figure out what the focus of the app will be**
--   Illustration style needs to match icons for app (3 screens minimum.
-Home, pick a City, Detail of City)
+-   Design original set of travel icons for your app